Reese McGuire Player Props: Red Sox vs. Tigers

-Reese McGuire -- .200 average over his past 10 games -- will be in action for the Boston Red Sox against the Detroit Tigers, with Tarik Skubal on the mound, on August 11 at 7:10 PM ET.
+On Saturday, Reese McGuire (hitting .200 in his past 10 games) and the Boston Red Sox face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Royals.
+In his previous game he had a one-hit showing (1-for-3) against the Royals.

 Reese McGuire Game Info & Props vs. the Tigers